Supporting Students in Navigating LLM-Generated Insecure Code: Results of Bifröst

+To better understand whether this shift was accompanied by changes in students' reasoning, two independent researchers coded the matched pre- and post-survey explanations into non-exclusive security reasoning categories (\autoref{tab:reasoning_change}).
+The coding shows that students more frequently articulated security-specific concerns after receiving Bifröst feedback, particularly by referring to vulnerabilities in generated code and to model, training-data, or poisoning-related risks.
+However, a small number of students continued to rely on AI or source reputation as a trust cue, indicating that feedback alone was not sufficient for all participants.
+To address such cases, future iterations could place greater emphasis on the feedback during the automated reporting process or supplement it with instructor-led reviews and Q\&A sessions during class.

-\PP{Statistical Validation} To validate the reliability of our results, we statistically analyze the survey response on a 5-point Likert scale ranging from 1 (``highly trust'') to 5 (``highly distrust'') using the Wilcoxon signed-rank test~\cite{wilcoxon1945individual}, which is appropriate for our paired ordinal data and small sample size (N=21).
-Consistent with our directional hypothesis that the intervention would increase skepticism, a one-sided Wilcoxon signed-rank test revealed a statistically significant shift ($W=80.5$ and $p = 0.033$).
-The matched rank-biserial effect size of 0.53 indicates a moderate increase in skepticism.
-Therefore, our results provide statistically significant evidence that Bifröst increases students' skepticism toward LLM-generated code, supporting the effectiveness of our framework.
+\PP{Statistical Validation} To assess whether the observed shift in stated trust was statistically significant, we analyze the survey responses on a 5-point Likert scale ranging from 1 (``highly trust'') to 5 (``highly distrust'') using the Wilcoxon signed-rank test~\cite{wilcoxon1945individual}, which is appropriate for our paired ordinal data and small sample size (N=21).
+Because we hypothesized a priori, at study design time, that vulnerability feedback would increase skepticism rather than trust, we use a one-sided Wilcoxon signed-rank test.
+The test reveals a statistically significant shift toward greater skepticism ($W=80.5$, $p=0.033$), and the matched rank-biserial effect size of 0.53 indicates a moderate increase in skepticism.
+Because the post-survey was optional, respondents may not fully represent the full sample.
+However, their baseline skepticism was similar to that of the full sample (48\% in~\autoref{fig:pre_post_survey} vs. 51\% in~\autoref{fig:ai_trust_level_security}), reducing but not eliminating the possibility of self-selection bias.

-\rtbox{ \textbf{Answer for RQ2:} Our findings suggest that guided learning experiences, such as those enabled by the \texttt{Bifröst} framework, can effectively develop students' critical evaluation skills and increase their security awareness in the context of LLM-generated code.
-However, maximizing coverage and effectiveness will likely require complementary instruction, for example, a brief in-class walkthrough. }
+\rtbox{ \textbf{Answer for RQ2:} Bifröst feedback was associated with greater stated skepticism toward AI-generated code and more security-specific reasoning in matched pre/post responses.
+This shift is meaningful because, in RQ1, all students who avoided the insecure suggestions had expressed some level of distrust, suggesting that skepticism may be a useful first step toward secure AI-assisted development.
+However, whether this shift translates into more secure coding behavior remains untested, and broader effectiveness may require complementary instruction, such as a brief in-class walkthrough. }